Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``get_input_files`` is the subcommand for downloading required files (fasta, annotation files) from NCBI.
 Therefore, user needs to assign the IP of the reference genome in NCBI.
-For example, ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000013425.1_ASM1342v1 Then, user can choose which kinds of files he/she wants to download.
+For example, ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000013425.1_ASM1342v1 Then, user can assign the file type for download.

 - Pre-reqired information